cilium/cilium/Documentation/configuration/api-restrictions-table.rst

 ===================== ====================
 Flag Name             Description
 ===================== ====================
-GetHealthz            This path will return the status of cilium operator
+GetCluster            Returns the list of remote clusters and their status.
-                      instance.
+GetHealthz            Returns the status of cilium operator instance.
-GetMetrics            -
+GetMetrics            Returns the metrics exposed by the Cilium operator.
 ===================== ====================